Air France premiere in Hamburg with a Languedoc

 Estimated reading time: 4 Minuten

-Air looks back on 75 years of outstanding flight connections to and from .
-From its first flights in 1950 with the Languedoc to today’s modern fleet, the has consistently offered northern Germans access to a global route network and celebrates this ongoing partnership.
+looks back on 75 years of outstanding connections to and from .
+From its first in 1950 with the Languedoc to today’s modern fleet, the has consistently offered northern Germans access to a global route network and celebrates this ongoing partnership.

 A long history in Hamburg

-In 1950, Air made its debut in with a Languedoc flight returning from to Paris.
+In 1950, made its debut in Hamburg with a Languedoc flight returning from to .
 The following years saw an expansion of connections with DC 3, DC 4, and Vickers Viscount aircraft.
-A significant milestone was reached in 1959, when Air introduced the first long-haul service from Paris via to Tokyo with the introduction of the 707.
-These developments testify to a deep-rooted relationship between the and the Hanseatic city.
+A significant milestone was reached in 1959, when Air France introduced the first long-haul service from Paris via Hamburg to with the introduction of the 707.
+These developments testify to a deep-rooted relationship between the airline and the Hanseatic city.

 Significant developments and innovations